Other

 allowed the privilege of so-called "academic freedom."

-Exhibit A).
+Expelled as Exhibit A).

-in all, what Asscherick
+All in all, what Asscherick

 is hoping is that someone in a position of significant influence

 will step up to the plate and say "enough is enough."
+And I

-issue.
 It is not going to die quietly in the night.
 Unless it is

 addressed head-on, the teaching and promoting of Darwinian